cailinplunkett/cailinplunkett.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/headshot.jpeg "Profile Picture"){:.profile}

-I'm a second-year Physics PhD candidate at MIT studying gravitational-wave astrophysics with Salvatore Vitale.
+I'm a second-year Physics Ph.D. student at MIT studying gravitational-wave astrophysics with Salvatore Vitale.
 I'm exploring black hole populations and binary star evolution with current and next-generation gravitational-wave detectors.

 I grew up in Oakland, CA and majored in Mathematics and Physics at Amherst College, graduating in 2023.